maker-lukas/arturia-janko-mod/README.md

 This is a Janko layout mod for the Arturia Minilab 3, designed in FreeCAD.
 The Janko keyboard layout makes the keys in a honeycomb pattern where each row is offset by a half step, making scales and chords the same shape regardless of position

-The mod replaces the stock keys with 3D printed Janko keys.
+The mod replaces the normal keys with 3D printed Janko keys.

 ## BOM

-See [BOM.csv](BOM.csv) for the full parts list.

 Part | Quantity | Price | Link
 --- | --- | --- | ---